Sacrifice (Gary Numan album)

-Sacrifice is the twelfth solo studio album by English musician Gary Numan, released in October 1994 by Numa Records.
+Sacrifice is the twelfth solo studio album by the English musician Gary Numan, released in October 1994 by Numa Records.
 Its release is often cited as marking the start of a critical and artistic rejuvenation for Numan.
 The album was released in the US in 1997 with a different title, Dawn, based on the comic book character Dawn.
 It also carried cover art by Joseph Michael Linsner.

 A number of tracks displayed an antipathy towards religion, a stance that had been noted in isolated songs from early in Numan's career but which became more pronounced on this album and its successors, Exile (1997) and Pure (2000).
 While Exile was a fictional story, Numan later stated that "Sacrifice looks at my actual beliefs."

-An "extended" version of Sacrifice, approximately twice as long as the original, was released in 1995.
+An "extended" version of Sacrifice, approximately twenty five minutes longer than the original, was released in 1995.
 The same year, most of the tracks appeared on Dark Light, Numan's live recording from the Sacrifice tour.

 The album was released in 1999 with extra tracks in the US and UK by Eagle Records (Cleopatra Records).
 The US edition has a somewhat different selection of extra tracks in addition to new artwork, just like earlier reissues of albums that were first published on Numa Records.

 Production

 Sacrifice began as a follow-up to Machine & Soul continuing with producer Kipper.
 This initial project was abandoned when Numan decided to instead self-produce the album and adapt several tracks from his 1994 soundtrack, The Radial Pair: Video Soundtrack.
 "Metal Beat", later released as a bonus track, was a demo intended for this earlier version of the album, where it would have been the title track, "Vicious".

 In a 2000 interview, Numan described his approach to the recording.
 Prior to Sacrifice, "I spent quite a few years just trying to write songs that would get me back on the radio".
 For the new album, "I just went right back to the way I was when I was a teenager, first time writing songs, with all the enthusiasm for it".
 The resultant music, whilst not a commercial success, garnered Numan his best notices in years and coincided with the beginnings of a critical reassessment of his career and acknowledgment of his influence on such artists as Nine Inch Nails, Foo Fighters, Marilyn Manson, The Magnetic Fields, The Prodigy and Afrika Bambaataa.

-On 21 July 2021, it was disclosed that Sacrifice (1994), Exile (1997) and Pure (2000) would be re-produced with updated production standards.